-Most people would be hard-pressed to pinpoint the difference between a contact center vs. call center.
-Both are tools for customer service, and both involve the phone channels.
+Most people would be hard-pressed to pinpoint the difference between a contact center vs. a call center.
+Both are tools for customer service and both involve the phone.
 That covers the similarities, so let’s look at the way these two models differ.

 Contact centers are a relatively new solution.
 They don’t have the negative reputation from which call centers often suffer.
 We don’t think that this reputation is necessarily justified, but more on that in a few paragraphs.
 First, let’s define these two terms, and explore their potential advantages and drawbacks for your business.

 Contact center vs. call center: what is a contact center?